 It’s tough making post-doc applications.
 The competition is stiff.
 Is the effort worth it?
-We held a seminar recently where we heard how to make successful applications from three different points of view.
+We hold an annual seminar sharing ways to make successful applications from different points of view.
 Perhaps, you could be successful too!
-Our speakers were:
+Our speakers in recent years were:

 - Dr Jana Uher, Senior Research Fellow and holder of a Marie Curie Fellowship in Psychological and Behavioural Science at LSE (PhD Free University of Berlin, 2009)

 - Dr Joseph Downing, Marie-Curie Fellow at Aix-Marseille Université (PhD LSE European Institute, 2014)

 - Professor Linda Mulcahy, Professor of Law and experienced reviewer of post-doc funding applications

 - Professor Rita Astuti, Professor of Anthropology and Director of the PhD Academy, LSE

 The key points made in the seminar are summarised below and the slides are also available online.
 These include: tips from our speakers; examples of funded researchers at LSE; details of major post doc funders; strategy and tactics on applications; sources of help.